terrymk99/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Concepts

-  For this project I look at these concepts:
+  For this project, I look at these concepts:
   - Pointers and arrays
   - Data Structures